 This hub includes all the latest policy announcements, Government guidance, and free resources from across the sector to support all early years providers during the COVID-19 outbreak.

-- Frequently Asked Questions (FAQs) from early years settings on the national lockdown – published 5 November.
+- Frequently Asked Questions from the early years sector on the national lockdown – published 7 January.

-If you have any questions, please submit these to [email protected] and we will pass them on to DfE.
+If you have any further questions, please submit these to [email protected].

 Government policy and guidance